Reading:

 Key Stage Two

 During 1:1 reading sessions, adults will be assessing fluency which will also be demonstrated through correct expression, intonation and pace to reflect the content of the novel.
+Children will be signposted to alternative texts where needed.

 Impact